 What is a domestic relationship PPO and what types are there?

 When you apply for your PPO, a judge can issue you an ex parte domestic relationship PPO without a full court hearing and without the abuser present.
-The judge has to decide whether or not to grant your request for an ex parte order within 24 hours of when you file the petition.2 An ex parte PPO should be issued (and effective) without prior notice to the abuser or his/her attorney if you can clearly show that immediate and irreversible injury, loss, or damage will result from the delay that would be required to notify the abuser or that the notice will itself cause you harm before a PPO can be issued.1 An ex parte domestic relationship PPO is valid for at least 182 days (approximately 6 months).
+The judge has to decide whether or not to grant your request for an ex parte order within one business day of when you file the petition.2 An ex parte PPO should be issued and effective without prior notice to the abuser or his/her attorney if you can clearly show that immediate and irreversible injury, loss, or damage will result from the delay that would be required to notify the abuser or that the notice will itself cause you harm before a PPO can be issued.1 An ex parte domestic relationship PPO is valid for at least 182 days, approximately 6 months.
 The abuser can request a hearing to modify (change) or rescind (cancel) the PPO.3 If the judge issues you a PPO after this hearing, it would be called a final domestic relationship PPO.

 2 MCR 3.705(A)(1)